Amos94/cyborg.lightning/README.md

 Webhost for SQL/PHP can be found at:
 Hostinger.co.uk
-Hostinger had all the functions we need for this application to work costing us nothing and was also the easiest to manage and maintain.
+Hostinger had all the functions we need for this application to work costing us nothing and was also simple to manage and maintain.

 Login:nashwan93@live.co.uk
 Pass: run123